ElementsProject/lightning/README.md

-# c-lightning: A specification compliant Lightning Network implementation in C
+# Core Lightning (CLN): A specification compliant Lightning Network implementation in C

-c-lightning is a lightweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol.
+Core Lightning (previously c-lightning) is a lightweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol.

 * [Getting Started](#getting-started)
     * [Installation](#installation)